-These transactions should be included in Intrastat declaration under code of nature of transaction 1.4 - "Financial leasing" at total value of the leasing contract.
+These transactions should be included in Intrastat declaration under code of nature of transaction 3.3 - "Financial leasing" at total value of the leasing contract.

 Case 2: There are 3 companies involved: the supplier of goods (EU), the leasing company (RO) and the user of goods (RO).
 In this case, the leasing company should fill in and transmit to INS the Intrastat declaration, according to legal provisions in force.
-These transactions should be included in Intrastat declaration under code of nature of transaction 1.1 "Outright/purchase/sale", at total value of the leasing contract.
+These transactions should be included in Intrastat declaration under code of nature of transaction 1.1 "Outright sale/purchase except direct trade with/by private consumers", at total value of the leasing contract.

 Case 3: There are 4 companies involved: the supplier of the goods (EU), the leasing company (RO), the user of goods (RO) and a company which holds a warehouse in Romania which effectively receives the goods from the supplier (EU) before to be delivered to the final user (for example, a dealer, etc.).
 In this case, the company which effectively receives the goods should fill in and transmit to INS the Intrastat declaration according to legal provisions in force.
-These transactions should be included in Intrastat declaration under code of nature of transaction 1.1 "Outright/purchase/sale", at total value of the leasing contract.
+These transactions should be included in Intrastat declaration under code of nature of transaction 1.1, at total value of the leasing contract.

-1.3.5 Delivery/acquisition with the involvement of an agent
+1.3.5 Delivery / acquisition with the involvement of an agent